apache/openwhisk/docs/mobile_sdk.md

 ### Support for qualified names

 All actions and triggers have a fully qualified name that is made up of a namespace, a package, and an action or trigger name.
-The SDK can accept these as parameters when invoking an action or firing a trigger.
+The SDK can accept these elements as parameters when you are invoking an action or firing a trigger.
 The SDK also provides a function that accepts a fully qualified name that looks like `/mynamespace/mypackage/nameOfActionOrTrigger`.
 The qualified name string supports unnamed default values for namespaces and packages that all OpenWhisk users have, so the following parsing rules apply:

 - qName = "foo" results in namespace = default, package = default, action/trrigger = "foo"
 - qName = "mypackage/foo" results in namespace = default, package = mypackage, action/trigger = "foo"
 - qName = "/mynamespace/foo" results in namespace = mynamespace, package = default, action/trigger = "foo"
 - qName = "/mynamespace/mypackage/foo results in namespace = mynamespace, package = mypackage, action/trigger = "foo"

 All other combinations issue a WhiskError.QualifiedName error.
-Therefore, when using qualified names, you must wrap the call in a "`do/try/catch`" construct.
+Therefore, when you are using qualified names, you must wrap the call in a "`do/try/catch`" construct.

 ### SDK button